WizelineLabs/project-lab/README.md

 2. Ask in `#team-projectlab` channel on _Slack_ for the environment values for `.env`.

+For the `GOOGLE_APPLICATION_CREDENTIALS=` there will be a file named `wizelake-prod-wizelabs.json` in the files of the Slack group, you need to save it and use its route as your `GOOGLE_APPLICATION_CREDENTIALS=`.
+There's a example of it in `.env.example`.

 3. Edit `prisma/seeds.ts` file and add your user at the very bottom, make sure to replace with your data: